aborn/leanote-emacs/README.md

 ## Leanote log
 All logs are recorded in \*Leanote-Log* buffer.

 English version readme ends here.
-Chinese language readme provided as follows.
+Chinese readme provided as follows.

 --------------------------------------------------------------------------------

 # leanote-mode